Park East Synagogue

-Park East Synagogue is located on the Upper East Side of Manhattan, in New York City.
+The Park East Synagogue is a Modern Orthodox Jewish synagogue originally called Congregation Zichron Ephraim at 163 East 67th Street on the Upper East Side of Manhattan in New York City, New York, United States.
+Built in 1890, the synagogue building was designated as a New York City Landmark in 1980 and listed on the National Register of Historic Places in 1983.

 Building

 The building was built in 1889–1890.
-The architects were Schneider and Herter, who designed numerous tenements on New York's Lower East Side as well as in the Hell's Kitchen neighborhoods.
+The architects were Schneider and Herter, who designed numerous tenements in Manhattan's Lower East Side and Hell's Kitchen neighborhoods.

 The building is built in the Moorish Revival style and features a prominent rose window.
 One of its most remarkable characteristics is the asymmetrical twin towers, as the eastern tower is taller.
 In comparison, most other synagogues of the period featured twin towers of similar height.
 The towers are also adorned differently.
 Each of the towers originally was also topped by a bulbous dome that has since been removed.
-It is one of fewer than a hundred surviving nineteenth-century American synagogues.
+It is one of fewer than one hundred surviving nineteenth-century American synagogues.
 The synagogue building is listed on the National Register of Historic Places.

 Over the doorway, engraved in granite and written in Hebrew, is a verse from Psalm 100.
 "Enter into His Gates with Thanksgiving and into His courts with praise."